brandontrabucco/controls/README.md

     return tf.zeros([tf.shape(x[0])[0], 1, 1])
 ```

-Launch the optmizer to get a new policy.
+Launch the optimizer to get a new policy.

 ```
 controls_model = cem(